alan-turing-institute/misinformation-crawler/docs/paragraphs_for_paper_data_collection.md

 One of the challenges we faced as we began to populate the database with articles extracted by the crawler was the "sliding window" effect created by the passing of time.
 Since the sites we crawled are active news sites, many of which publish daily, the complement of articles extracted each time the crawler is run is always different.

-Some of the sites that we originally intended to crawl have since been taken offline and others still proved to be un-crawlable, due to the site authors implementing an anti-scraping measure, or because the sites were subscription only.
+Some of the sites that we originally intended to crawl have since been taken offline and others still proved to be un-crawlable, due to the site authors implementing an anti-scraping measure, or because the crawler encountered a paywall.

 How to run code on GitHub
 ----